Random-Restart Best-Response Dynamics for Large-Scale Integer Programming Games and Their Applications: Conclusion

-\ACKNOWLEDGMENT{H. Lee and R. Hildebrand were partially funded by AFOSR grant FA9550-21-1-0107.
+\textbf{Acknowledgments.} H. Lee and R. Hildebrand were partially funded by AFOSR grant FA9550-21-1-0107.
 H. Lee and {\.I.} E. B{\"u}y{\"u}ktahtak{\i}n have also been funded by the Grado Department of ISE at VT.
-S. Cai was partially funded by MAISRC Subaward H009064601.
-The authors are grateful to MAISRC for making the Minnesota dataset publicly accessible, and Amy Kinsley, Alex Bajcz, and Adam Doll for pointing us to the Minnesota dataset and for helpful discussion on the AIS inspection problem in MN.
-Any opinions, findings, conclusions, or recommendations expressed in this study are those of the authors and do not necessarily reflect the views of the Air Force Office of Scientific Research and MAISRC.}
+S. Cai was partially funded by MAISRC Subaward H009064601, and all authors were partially funded by the MAISRC Subaward H0113450M1.
+The authors are grateful to MAISRC for making the Minnesota dataset publicly accessible, and Amy Kinsley (MAISRC), Nick Phelps (MAISRC), Alex Bajcz (MAISRC), Bob Haight (USFS), Tina Fitzgerald (DNR) and Adam Doll (DNR) for pointing us to the Minnesota dataset and for helpful discussion on the AIS inspection problem in MN.
+Any opinions, findings, conclusions, or recommendations expressed in this study are those of the authors and do not necessarily reflect the views of the Air Force Office of Scientific Research and MAISRC.